marcusburghardt/ansible-role-openscap/README.md

     - Update the PATH variable, if necessary.
     - Create the Upstream sub-folder, if any upstream repository is enabled.
     - Create the Forks sub-folder, if any forked repository is enabled.
+- Configure Labs:
+    - Copy the Vagrantfiles to ~/OpenSCAP/Labs/VMs
+    - Copy instructions files for Labs and Tests related to VMs in Labs/VMs.
+    - TODO: Copy instructions files for Labs and Tests related to Containers in Labs/Containers.
 - Populate the environment:
     - Clone and update the "main" (Upstream) repositories, if any is enabled.
     - Clone the "fork" repositories, if any is present and enabled.
     - Clone and "lab" repositories, if any is present and enabled.
     - Copy the general instructions files to ~/OpenSCAP
-- Configure Labs:
-    - Copy the Vagrantfiles to ~/OpenSCAP/Labs/VMs
-    - Copy instructions files for Labs and Tests related to VMs in Labs/VMs.
-    - TODO: Copy instructions files for Lats and Tests related to Containers in Labs/Containers.
 - Configure VSCode:
     - OBS.: It is totally optional, but strongly recommended to use VSCode.
     - Add the official repositories.
     - Install and configure VSCode to already add ~/OpenSCAP in the Workspace.
     - Install the main useful extensions.
     - Make sure VSCode is updated.
-- Install Python Modules:
-    - Install extra python modules necessary for CMakeTests or Json.

 TODO
 ----